-Our strategy is to use borrowings as a financing mechanism in amounts that we believe will maximize the return to our stockholders.
-We generally expect to enter into borrowing arrangements directly or indirectly through our Operating Partnership.
-We will seek to structure all borrowings as non-recourse loans.
+Our strategy is to use long-term borrowings as a financing mechanism in amounts that we believe will maximize the return to our stockholders.
+We will seek to structure all long-term borrowings as non-recourse loans however, as described below, we may use recourse financing.
 The use of non-recourse financing allows us to limit our exposure to the amount of equity invested in the properties pledged as collateral for our borrowings.
 Non-recourse financing generally restricts a lender's claim on the assets of the borrower and, as a result, the lender generally may look only to the property securing the debt for satisfaction of the debt.
 We believe that this financing strategy, to the extent available, will protect our other assets.
 However, we can provide no assurance that non-recourse financing will be available on terms acceptable to us, or at all, and there may be circumstances where lenders have recourse to our other assets.
 There is no limitation on the amount we may borrow against any single investment property.
 Neither our articles of incorporation nor our bylaws impose any limitation on our borrowing, but our board of directors has adopted a policy limiting our aggregate borrowings to two times our total equity.
 Our board of directors may change this policy at any time.